 In the video below we can see Hunter searching for treats while I countdown the remaining treats.
 When I give Hunter the one-treat-to-go sign he knows he only has 1 treat left to find.
 That’s right, he can count too.
 If a treat is out of his reach, I trained Hunter to sit directly in front of the treat when he has located its scent to alert me of his findings.
 However, things don’t always go according to plan.
 Sometimes Hunter gets a little too excited so instead of sitting in front of the treat, he just wants me to grab the treat that is out of his reach and give it to him once he has located it – as seen in this video.
 After all his hard work, he deserves it though.

-Last September I published a blog post titled “My Cousin Vinny: Then and Now 20th Anniversary” after my copilot Stephanie and I visited more than 10 filming locations in July 2012.
-I wrote the blog post to share our experience with family and friends who like the movie, as well as all the My Cousin Vinny fans around the Web.
-After all, it was the film’s 20th anniversary so we thought it would be a nice treat for everyone.
+Last September I published a blog post titled “My Cousin Vinny: Then and Now 20th Anniversary” after I visited more than 10 filming locations in July 2012.
+I wrote the blog post to share my experience with family and friends who like the movie, as well as all the My Cousin Vinny fans around the Web.
+After all, it was the film’s 20th anniversary so I thought it would be a nice treat for everyone.

 Earlier this week I was contacted by podcaster, Guy Hutchinson, who runs the show at Adventure Club Podcast.
 If you aren’t familiar with the podcast I encourage you to swing over to their website to check them out.
 Guy and his team interview all sorts of people including actors, authors, recording artists, and a long list of other interesting people.